Page Refresh AI

 What score means I should refresh the page?

-A high score means the page is a strong candidate for review, but read the page before assigning edits.
+A score of 25-30 means the page is a strong candidate for a refresh audit, but still read the page before assigning edits.
 If the topic or intent is wrong, consolidation or a new angle may be better.

 Where does Page Refresh AI fit after scoring?